 Marriage to Henry VII

-Richmond became King Henry VII after his victory over Richard III at Bosworth Field and the Princess was brought back to London from Yorkshire.
+Richmond became King Henry VII after his victory over Richard III at Bosworth Field and the Princess was brought back to London from Sheriff Hutton Castle in Yorkshire.
 Henry was crowned at Westminster alone on 30th October, to underline that he ruled in his own right.
 Parliament petitioned the king to honour his promise to marry the Yorkist heiress and the marriage of Elizabeth of York and Henry VII was finally celebrated on 18th January 1486 at Westminster Abbey.
 Nine months later, the new Queen was delivered of a son.
 He was given the symbolic name of Arthur, in honour of the legendary Dark Age British King.
 Elizabeth was finally crowned Queen Consort on 25 November, 1487.

 Elizabeth was tall, fair haired, attractive and gentle natured.
 The Queen's household was ruled by Lady Margaret Beaufort.
 The Queen's own mother, the meddlesome and grasping Elizabeth Woodville, suspected of involvement in Yorkist plots, was shut up in a nunnery and stripped of all her belongings.
 The marriage of Elizabeth of York and Henry VII was to produce 7 children, of which only four survived the perils of infancy in Tudor times.
 One of these was the future Henry VIII.